 Note: keep a roll of TP and a container of disinfectant wipes in your car for using public restrooms.

-Here are some great family parks I've visited in the last few months:
+Here are 16+ great family parks I've visited in the last few years:

 Farragut Park, Portland--14 acres

 The main entrance is at the corner of N Kerby Ave and Farragut St. The park has nice paved paths, mostly level, though a little rough from weather in some spots.
 Nice playground, and swings.
 Splash area, picnic tables (at least one accessible; most could be reached over flat ground), fenced basketball court, fenced baseball diamond with team benches and fan bleachers & drinking fountain, all make this a family friendly place.
 Plenty of trees that have been there a long time offer shade.
 Kids that love big hills will be delighted to play there, and those that love watching trains can see them from behind the fence.
 Parking is along the streets.
 If you come from the bus, not all the curbs in the neighborhood are ramped.
 Restrooms are reported accessible, but they were still closed for the season the day I went.

 Mt Scott Park--SE 72nd Ave &, SE Harold St (NE corner of the park), Portland, OR 11 acres